🎭 What is a system prompt?

 With OpenClaw

-OpenClaw lets you deploy sophisticated system prompts in automated workflows.
+OpenClaw allows you to deploy sophisticated system prompts in automated workflows.
 You can:

 - Manage different system prompts based on context